Kong/lua-resty-worker-events/README.markdown

 * `shm`: (required) name of the shared memory to use.
 Event data will not expire, so the module relies on the shm lru mechanism to evict old events from the shm.
 As such the shm should probably not be used for other purposes.
+* `shm_retries`: (optional) number of retries when the shm returns "no memory" on posting an event, default 5.
+Each time there is an insertion attempt and no memory is available (either no space is available or the memory is available but fragmented), "up to tens" of old entries are evicted.
+After that, if there's still no memory available, the "no memory" error is returned.
+Retrying the insertion triggers the eviction phase several times, increasing the memory available as well as the probability of finding a large enough contiguous memory block available for the new event data.
 * `interval`: (optional) interval to poll for events (in seconds), default 1
 * `wait_interval`: (optional) interval between two tries when a new eventid is found, but the data is not available yet (due to asynchronous behaviour of the worker processes)